-Ever since the debut of AMC’s hit show, “Mad Men,” the character of Don Draper has often been held up as an example of successful industry practices
+Ever since the debut of AMC’s hit show, “Mad Men,” the character of Don Draper has often been held up as an example of successful industry practices and career savvy.

 RELATED: What if Don Draper were a PR pro?

 But let’s look at the flip side, shall we?

 The character we could really learn something from is the indomitable Peggy Olson, portrayed by Elizabeth Moss.

 The entertainment environment is light on relatable serious female characters; yet for the past six years, those of us who park on the couch every Sunday at 10 p.m. have found ourselves rooting for the one woman clawing her way to the top in a male-dominated world.

 You could say the fictional Ms. Olson was “leaning in” long before Sheryl Sandberg made it fashionable.

 Going from secretary to copywriter and on now onto copy chief, Peggy’s career trajectory hasn’t been without its challenges.
 Although PR is seen as a predominantly female business, the creative industry as a whole has tipped the gender balance into more of a 50/50 split.

 Is it any different for women climbing the career ladder now from what they faced during the 1950s and ’60s?
 I canvassed female industry professionals—and “Mad Men” devotees—asking them how they navigate their own career successes and challenges compared with those of Ms. Olson.